matthieu-vagnon/koryori-ya-website/README.md

 ## Tech stack

-The web application was built using the following stacks:
+This web application was built using the following tools:

 - React.js
 - TypeScript
 - Vite.js
+- React Router
 - CSS
-- React Router

 # Run the project